peterhinch/micropython-nano-gui/DRIVERS.md

  `height` and `width` values: this ensures that `nano-gui` gets the correct aspect ratio.
  * `width=240`
- * `disp_mode=0` By default the display chip operates in landscape mode.
+ * `disp_mode=0` By default the driver operates in landscape mode.
 This arg enables portrait mode and other configurations.
 See below.
  * `init_spi=False` For shared SPI bus applications.
 See note below.
- * `offset=(0, 0)` This is intended for display hardware where the display hardware's coordinate system is offset relative to the chip's RAM origin.
-An `(x, y)` tuple (where `x` and `y` are positive integers) can offset this.
-In practice, when other display hardware is supported, this doc will be amended to specify the values to be used.
+ * `offset=(0, 0, 0)` This is intended for display hardware where the display
+ hardware's coordinate system is offset relative to the chip's RAM origin and the case where the display hardware is configured in portrait mode.
+Elements are `(x, y, p)` where `x` and `y` (being positive integers) represent the RAM offset. `p==1` indicates display hardware which is in portrait mode.
+This currently only applies to the TTGO T-Display.
+In practice, when other display hardware is supported, this doc will specify the values to be used.
+Adafruit uses the `(0, 0, 0)` default, TTGO uses `(52, 40, 1)`.

 ### init_spi